hulivets/rest-api-app/README.md

 ### `npm install`

-installs all packages and the dependencies in the local node_modules folder.
+installs all packages and the dependencies in the local node_modules folder

 ### `npm start`